-Your skin is the largest organ in your body and absorbs whatever you put on it.
-It’s one of the most obvious physical indicators of your health.
+Your skin is the largest organ in your body and is one of the most obvious physical indicators of your health.

 Taking meticulous care of my skin over the years has not only boosted my physical health, but it’s also helped my mental health.
 Having a solid skincare routine grounds me through its structure, calms anxious thoughts, and increases my self-esteem.
 It’s my favorite form of self-care.

 Just like the rest of yourself, your skin is ever-evolving.
 It changes with age, hormone levels, weather, and environment.

 When I was a high schooler in California, I broke out in cystic acne from stress.
 I wore foundation every day so I could comfortably leave my house.
 Now, I live in New York where it can drop below freezing and I spend countless hours outside commuting on foot.

 A recent selfie with no makeup on.
 My skin looks its best when I don’t wear makeup regularly, eat whole foods, and treat it with care.